txyon/MoNE_Portfolio/README.md

 </p>

 ## Star Field

-The starfield consisted of fibre optic strands to replicate stars.
-To add variance in sizes and illumination of the "stars", different-sized holes were drilled into a plywood board.
-The hole configurations with corresponding stands were:
+The star field for this concept is designed on previously captured ground truth data of the star Mu Velorum and its surroundings.
+The reconstructed starfield consists of fibre optic strands being inserted into plywood to replicate the same star pattern.
+To add variance in sizes and illumination of the "stars" to better match the example, different-sized holes were drilled into the plywood board.
+These holes alloed multiple strands to be inserted to giving the impression of larger/brighter stars.
+It was important during this step to replicate the ground truth as close as possible to ensure the best chance of optimal optimisation.

+The hole configurations with corresponding stands is outlined in the table below:

 | Hole Size | Strands |
 |----------|----------|